1943 Bucknell Bison football team

 The 1943 Bucknell Bison football team was an American football team that represented Bucknell University as an independent during the 1943 college football season.
 In its first season under head coach John Sitarsky, the team compiled a 6–4 record.

+In the final Litkenhous Ratings, Bucknell ranked 89th among the nation's college and service teams with a rating of 68.8.

 The team played its home games at Memorial Stadium in Lewisburg, Pennsylvania.